Entering the world of Machine Learning

 That said, Levity is suitable for businesses of all sizes.
 Levity brings accessibility to the Machine Learning space, offering a personalized scalable payment plan that means you only pay for as much as you need to use.

-This MLaaS provider operates through a product-led approach, meaning that when booking your access call the particular needs and use case of your business will be assessed and analyzed to make sure that you are able to build and train your processes in the most personalized way possible.
-You will be able to integrate your workflows with the main data-processing tools out there, facing little to no limitations on this aspect.
+Levity operates through a product-led approach, meaning that when booking your access call the particular needs and use case of your business will be assessed and analyzed to make sure that you are able to build and train your processes in the most personalized way possible.
+You will be able to integrate your workflows, as may others have already done, with the main data-processing tools out there, facing little to no limitations on this aspect.